 About Texada Island

 Texada Island, near Powell River, is a Gulf Island on the coast of B.C, 5 hours by car or one short flight north of Vancouver.
-The village of Van Anda was the first port in B.C. and was a key stop on the way to the Gold Rush territories in the late 1800’s.
+The village of Van Anda on the north end of Texada was the first port in B.C. and was a key stop on the way to the Gold Rush territories in the late 1800’s.

 The 100 year old home studio/retreat is located in this quiet village, home to approximately 100 people.
-Shared accommodations are simple, there is a wood stove for heat and a large country kitchen where we take turns preparing meals together.
+Shared accommodations include 2 single rooms, one double and one quad.
+There is a wood stove for heat and a large country kitchen where we take turns preparing meals together if you desire.
 I have a lovely Australian Kelpie Dog.
 A grocery store is one block away, and a farmer’s market on Sundays in the summer.

 Each day is laid out to feel un-rushed but full.
 The ocean is one block down the hill and trails that lead through the woods to a serene lake are an easy one mile hike away.

 Study, connect and learn in this 200 hour Yoga teacher training intensive on a beautiful Gulf Island in B.C. for $2700 live-in.